OpenPrinting/pappl-retrofit/README.md

 exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
 See the files "LICENSE" and "NOTICE" for more information.

+## Continuous Integration and Static Analysis

+This repository is checked on every push and pull request by GitHub Actions workflows in `.github/workflows/`:

+- **Build** (`build.yml`) - builds the project (multi-architecture where
+  applicable) so build/link regressions are caught early.
+- **CodeQL** (`codeql-analysis.yml`) - GitHub's semantic static-analysis engine, using the `security-and-quality` query suite.

+### CodeQL Static Analysis Configuration

+This repository uses a custom GitHub Actions workflow for CodeQL static analysis located at `.github/workflows/codeql-analysis.yml`.
+To ensure accurate analysis and avoid conflicts with GitHub's default settings, the following repository configurations are required:

+1. **Enable Advanced Setup**:
+   - Go to **Settings** -> **Code security and analysis**.
+   - Under **Code scanning**, locate **CodeQL analysis**.
+   - If "Default" is enabled, click the three dots (...) and select **Switch to advanced**.
+2. **Disable Default Setup**:
+   - The "Default" setup must be disabled for the custom workflow to upload results successfully.
+3. **Custom Workflow Dependencies**:
+   - Our custom workflow is designed to install specific project dependencies and perform a manual build before the analysis.
+This ensures that CodeQL has a complete build graph for the C sources in this repository.

+*Note: If the Default setup is active, GitHub may reject the results uploaded by the manual workflow, causing the CI job to fail.*